Machu Picchu and Abra Malaga: Inca Culture, Condors and Endemics

 Description

-Serious birders and photographers will have ample opportunity to connect with the regions endemics and near endemics, of which many are not found on Manu Road.
-So do join us for a visit to one of the new 7 wonders of the world and add some special bucket list birds to your list such as Condor, Torrent Duck and Andean Cock of the Rock, as well as many endemics of the region.
-The photography opportunities are excellent.
+This trip is just as exciting for the non-birding spouse or friend as it is for the birder in the family.
+Serious birders and photographers will have ample opportunity to encounter the region’s endemic and near-endemic species, many of which cannot be found on the Manu Road.
+Join us to visit one of the new seven wonders of the world while adding special bucket list birds to your life list, such as the Andean Condor, Torrent Duck, and Andean Cock-of-the-Rock, along with many regional endemics.
+The photography opportunities throughout are exceptional.

 DETAILED ITINERARY